gary8564/2024-EESTec-Hackathon/README.md

 # 2024 EESTech Hackathon

-This repository focuses on experimenting the capacity of large language models (LLMs) in helping exploratory data analysis (EDA) of customer experience design (CX Design).
+This repository focuses on experimenting with the capacity of large language models (LLMs) in helping exploratory data analysis (EDA) of customer experience design (CX Design).

 In this project, [Falcon-7b-instruct](https://huggingface.co/tiiuae/falcon-7b-instruct), [Flan](https://huggingface.co/google/flan-t5-xxl), and [GPT](https://openai.com/) was used.

 ## Idea Description

 Our goal is to enhance the customer experience.
-To achieve the goal, the generative AI should identify pain points and evaluate product popularity by analyzing customer requests.
+To achieve the goal, generative AI should identify pain points and evaluate product popularity by analyzing customer requests.

 ## Requirements